fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 Click [here](http://jsfiddle.net/fusioncharts/myz9pjpw/ "@@open-newtab") to edit the above chart.

-> Note: In the chart given above, you can compare the performances of top selling car manufacturers in Europe in the present year with that in the previous year.
+> In the chart given above, you can compare the performances of top selling car manufacturers in Europe in the present year with that in the previous year.
 Click the rectangles to traverse through the chart and see how the chart view changes.

 ### Use the slice and dice algorithm